Sirelaw/philosophers/README.md

 This is an implementation of the [dining philosophers problem](https://en.wikipedia.org/wiki/Dining_philosophers_problem).

+The dining philosophers problem is an example problem often used in concurrent algorithm design to illustrate synchronization issues and techniques for resolving them.

 The problem is designed to illustrate the use of threads and resource sharing in a concurrent programming environment.
 Each philosopher is represented by a thread.